-Andrew Novick is in his eighth season as head men’s basketball coach at Plymouth State in 2018-19.
-He has more than a decade of collegiate coaching experience, including stints as assistants at the University of Maryland and Tulane University.
+Andrew Novick enters his ninth season as head men’s basketball coach at Plymouth State in 2019-20.
+He became the program’s 13th head coach when he was hired in 2011, after gaining valuable experience throughout collegiate basketball, including stints as assistants at the University of Maryland and Tulane University.

-In 2015-16 he led the Panthers to 15 victories, the most in a season for PSU in six years, and during the 2016-17 season he guided PSU to the #4 seed for the LEC Tournament, earning the program it's first home playoff game since the 2008-09 season.
+In 2015-16 Novick led the Panthers to 15 victories, the most in a season for PSU in six years, and during the 2016-17 season he guided PSU to the #4 seed for the LEC Tournament, earning the program its first home playoff game since the 2008-09 season.

 A native of Portland, Maine, Novick was a graduate assistant at the University of Maryland before joining the staff at Tulane in 2005 just before Hurricane Katrina hit.
 He served five seasons at Tulane under head coach Dave Dickerson, helping the Green Wave to back-to-back winning seasons for the first time in 11 years and was part of the staff that helped the team rebuild the school and the city following the devastation by Katrina.